tundraka/analysis/classes/notes/R-Programming-W2.md

 ```

 ##Lazy evaluation##
-Elements are evaluated (used) as required, for example, the following function
+Elements are evaluated (used) as required; for example, the following function
 has two params but the function only makes use of `a`, when calling the
 function we are only passing one param and this is fine, since `b` was never
-used we won't get any error.
-Why would we do that?
+used we won't get any error. **Note**: Why would we do that?

 ```R
 myFunc <- function(a, b) {
     a^2